Yandex Cloud

 key_algorithm: RSA_2048

-2. Create a CLI profile to run operations on behalf of the service account:
+2. Create a CLI profile to run operations under the service account:

 yc config profile create sa-terraform